fishcus/KAP-manual/en/model/verify_sql.en.md

 ## Verify SQL

 There is a huge question mark in your mind that when you design and save a cube/model: does this cube/model can answer all SQLs you often query?
-KAP v2.5 features this demand and provide you a pre-action,  ***Verify SQL*** action, before build the cube to relief your worries here.
+Kyligence Enterprise v2.5 features this demand and provide you a pre-action,  ***Verify SQL*** action, before build the cube to relief your worries here.

 ### Verify approach